 New menu for consolidated VM level report in BackupServer & OffsiteDR

-PLease note, this is my favorite feature.
+Please note, this is my favorite feature.
 After 30 days trial version, the user can either decide to purchase the full version or continue using the free edition.
-In Free edition, the user has two options to choose from.
-They can either proceed to use Full featured edition but with a limited number of virtual machines or use a free edition with an unlimited set of virtual machines but limited features.
+In the Free edition, the user has two options to choose from.
+They can either proceed to use a Full-featured edition but with a limited number of virtual machines or use a free edition with an unlimited set of virtual machines but limited features.
 How cool is that?

 In addition, the latest release also brings the following features: